-Provisions are raised whenever a legal or de facto liability exists as a result of an occurrence in the past, an outflow of resources to settle the liability is probable and the amount of the liability can be estimated reliably.
+Provisions are raised whenever a legal or de facto liability exists as a result of an occurrence in the past, the outflow of resources to settle the liability is probable and the amount of the liability can be estimated reliably.
 Provisions are discounted if the effect is material.

 Provisions for termination benefits

 Costs relating to the implementation of personnel downsizing programmes are expensed in the period when management commits itself to a downsizing plan, it is probable that a liability has been incurred, the amount thereof can be reliably estimated and the implementation of the programme has started or the individuals involved have been advised in sufficient detail as to the main terms of the downsizing programme.
-A public announcement and/or communication to personnel organisations are deemed to be equivalent to commencing the implementation of the programme.
+A public announcement and/or communication to personnel associations are deemed to be equivalent to commencing the implementation of the programme.